microsoft/onnxruntime-inference-examples/c_cxx/OpenVINO_EP/Linux/squeezenet_classification/README.md

 ## Prerequisites
 1. [The Intel<sup>®</sup> Distribution of OpenVINO toolkit](https://docs.openvinotoolkit.org/latest/index.html)
 2. Use opencv (use the same opencv package that comes builtin with Intel<sup>®</sup> Distribution of OpenVINO toolkit)
+3. Use opencl for IO buffer sample (squeezenet_cpp_app_io.cpp).
-3. Use any sample image as input to the sample.
+4. Use any sample image as input to the sample.
-4. Download the latest Squeezenet model from the ONNX Model Zoo.
+5. Download the latest Squeezenet model from the ONNX Model Zoo.
    This example was adapted from [ONNX Model Zoo](https://github.com/onnx/models).Download the latest version of the [Squeezenet](https://github.com/onnx/models/tree/master/vision/classification/squeezenet) model from here.